rovellipaolo/NinjaDroid/README.md

 It is also possible to store the information in another directory, by specifying it explicitly:

 ```
-$ python ninjadroid.py /path/to/your/package.apk --extract /output/path/
+$ python3 ninjadroid.py /path/to/your/package.apk --extract /output/path/
 ```

 Some APKs which contains many strings may require a considerable amount of time to be processed.
 You can speed up the process by avoiding to extract URLs and shell commands as follows:

 ```
-$ python ninjadroid.py --no-string-process /path/to/your/package.apk
+$ python3 ninjadroid.py --no-string-process /path/to/your/package.apk
 ```

 **NOTE:** You can of course mix the usage of `--no-string-process` and `--export`.